imazen/resizer-web/content/pages/testimonials.md

 >A major modification made on our behalf was the ability to handle files located on Amazon's S3 cloud server.
 Overall Nathan is one of the most professional people I've worked with, beating his own delivery estimates at a time when he had a lot of other stuff going on, not to mention his component is flawlessly executed.

 >-Jonathan.

+Here's a few sites you may recognize:

+3news.co.nz
+www.four.co.nz/

 Had a great experience with the ImageResizer?
 Share it in the comments below!